roman-milk/roman-milk.github.io/tanya-the-tart.md

+===

- ****** Tanya the Tart ****** bygeronimo_appleby© At first she rode him, her big breasts in his face while her hips worked and her pussy accommodated the full length of Gavin's tumescent ardour.
+At first she rode him, her big breasts in his face while her hips worked and her pussy accommodated the full length of Gavin's tumescent ardour.
 They gasped and grunted, both frantic in the early flare of their coupling.
 Gavin's hands went from Tanya's breasts to her waist, and from there, after thrusting up hard and bringing her down onto him, his cock opening her pussy, filling the blonde, Gavin clasped Tanya's buttocks, her taut flesh filling his palms.

  "Don't come too soon," gasped Tanya, her hips moving fast.
 "I'm gonna ride you, Gavin.
 I'm gonna fuck your big cock.
 But don't you dare come too soon."